smaht-dac/submitr/docs/source/advanced_usage.rst

 ----------

-It is significant to note that internally, the ``smaht-submitr`` tool translates the given Excel spreadsheet file into `JSON <https://en.wikipedia.org/wiki/JSON>`_ (JavaScript Object Notation) format, and then submits that to SMaHT for processing; i.e. JSON is really the native format for this tool.
+It is significant to note that internally, the ``smaht-submitr`` tool translates the given Excel spreadsheet file into :toplink:`JSON <https://en.wikipedia.org/wiki/JSON>` (JavaScript Object Notation) format, and then submits that to SMaHT for processing; i.e. JSON is really the native format for this tool.
 So naturally, you can use a (single) JSON file directly rather than an Excel file to submit metadata.
 The file name for a JSON file `must` be suffixed with ``.json``.